1Computer1/megumin-selfbot/README.md

 #### superreact
 Don't use this one.
 Especially not with the parameter set to 20.

+#### xkcd
+Gets XKCD comics.
+Leave parameters blank for a random XKCD.
+Use any text to get a relevant XKCD.
+Use a number for a specific XKCD.
+Use 0 for the current XKCD.

 #### tag / tags / t
 Use `tag list` to see a list of all your tags.